 If you need to English advance your English skills to prepare you to be ready for college classes, Northwest Arkansas Community College offers an English as a Second Language College Preparation course.
 Once you complete the course and are ready to take classes towards your degree, you can apply to Upskill NWA.

-That depends on the program you select, but a likely range is from six months to three years.
+That depends on the program you select, but a likely range is from six months to four years.

 As an Upskill NWA participant, you will commit to moving through your program as quickly as possible.
 Typically, you will aim to take two to four classes or about eight to twelve college credit hours per semester.
 During the application process, you will be asked to think about your work and personal schedules to determine if they are flexible enough to allow you to make this commitment.